jundalisay/sp/content/en/research/diogenes/lives/chapter-36.md

 But because he let his hair grow long, he did not look like a Cretan.

-II.
-He once, when he was sent by his father into the fields to look for a sheep, turned out of the road at mid-day and lay down in a certain cave and fell asleep, and slept there fifty-seven years.
+<sup>2</sup> He once, when he was sent by his father into the fields to look for a sheep, turned out of the road at mid-day and lay down in a certain cave and fell asleep, and slept there fifty-seven years.

 After that, when he awoke, he went on looking for the sheep, thinking that he had been taking a short nap.